 Nathan Baldwin's first headphone design

 In 1939, across the border, in Austria, AKG invented the K-120.
 It was a headphone that sold excellently as it sounded great and was stylish as well.
 Do note this bit because this was the first time the looks of a headphone became a parameter to consider.
 Before this, headphones were just purpose-oriented tools meant for a specific task.
 The K-120 was designed with an on-ear, high-quality driver and a thin chic looking headband.
 In short, it was sort of the Beats by Dre of those times.

 But due to an on-going conflict in Europe, the production of these headphones was stalled during The Second World War.
 Tough luck indeed!

-In 1958, Jazz musician and audio lover, John Koss saved headphones from going into an early grave.
+In 1958, Jazz musician and audio lover John Koss saved headphones from going into an early grave.
 He did this by inventing the Koss SP-3 - the first stereo over-ear headphones.
-These revolutionized headphones for personal listening forever.
+These revolutionised headphones for personal listening forever.

 Essentially, these were just speakers wrapped in a soft cloth and a split headband.
 The design was not the biggest selling factor but they inspired other audio engineers worldwide to get into the headphone market.
 A sign of better times ahead, surely.

 In the 1960s and 70s, Koss dominated the headphone market in the US.
 This being the age of new, youth-centric music like Rock and Roll, made people show a lot of interest in indulging music.

 With the rise of the Beatles, Koss endorsed the Beatlephones, a signature Koss headphone with a Beatles sticker on it.
 If you are aware of the popularity that The Beatles enjoyed, you’d understand how big this was.
 Call it the first celebrity endorsement of sorts.

 Koss beatlephones popular in the US